 *** UNTIL pup has had 3rd set of vaccines...DONT let them potty in ANY AREA where other dogs, that arent yours, go potty !!!!!
 Dont use restaurant / convenience store potty areas, apartment building dog/common areas, etc. Think of it this way: if you would put a baby on this ground, its ok for your puppy.
 If its not clean enough for a baby, its not clean enough for a pup until ALL 3 puppy shots are done.

-VACCINES- I give 1st one at 8 wks old, 2nd one is due at 12 wks, and 3rd one is due at 16 wks along with rabies.
+VACCINES- I give 1st set at 8 wks old (before they go to homes), 2nd set is due at 12 wks, and 3rd one is due at 16 wks along with rabies.
 According to manufacturer, vaccines give about 25% immunity after 1st one, about 50% immunity after 2nd one, and 99% after 3rd one.
 Vaccines do not work until after maternal antibodies clear their body.
 This happens typically between 8-16 wks of age...so all 3 shots are a must.
 UNTIL THEN.....
 DONT allow your pup on ground/floor where other dogs, that you dont know, potty.
 The parvo virus can live dormant on any surface or grass for years.
 Pup walks thru it and then licks feet and can activate the virus.
 Parvo is usually fatal even with treatment and HIGHLY contagious!!!
 Ask your family/friends if they have ever had a sick dog at their place BEFORE putting your pup on their floor or yard.
 Remember too, that vet clinics are where we take SICK animals.
 I ask each person at the vet clinic, before they handle my pups, if they have cared for any infectious animals that day.
 I ask them to clean their stethoscopes, scales, etc before using with my pups.
 Keep your pup in your arms while at vet clinic and put down a blanket on the exam table.
 Be fanatic about this until that 3RD SET OF VACCINES!!!!

 I only give a 5-way vaccine.
 It is for the 5 most common issues.
 Your vet may recommend others if you take your pup to day care etc. There is new research that "maybe" we give too many vaccines, too often.
 Google the new info, then do what you feel best for your dog.
 But absolutely get all 3 of the puppy series done.
 It is BEST not to give several vaccines at same time...although many vets plan to give several during one visit...YOU can instruct them to space them out.
 Giving several actually stresses their immune system.
 Please google vaccine advice to learn about overvaccinating and checking titers instead of yearly revaccinating.